-How do I get my required course material?
+How do I get my required course material or textbook?

 Once you enrol in an online course and gain access to your course site, you will find that the course materials take a variety of different forms.
-Any reading materials that your course requires, will be listed in your course outline within your course site.
+Any reading materials/textbooks that your course requires, will be listed in your course outline within your course site.
 Textbooks and supplies are an additional cost and are not included in course fees.
 Textbooks required will be mentioned in the course outline for the course.

 Will there be exams?

 Our online courses use a variety of evaluation methods, and in some cases, include a final assessment.
-Final assessments, where applicable, are conducted at Humber College campus.
+Final assessments, where applicable, are conducted at a Humber College campus (usually the North campus).
 If you are unable to write the final exam under your instructors' direct supervision on campus, there are a variety of options to accommodate you.
-Click here for more information.

 How can I be successful in an online course?